balintkissdev/3d-renderer-rust/README.md

 ## Build

-1. Make sure you have the latest stable version of Rust installed, following the instructions on https://www.rust-lang.org/tools/install
+1. Make sure you have the latest stable version of Rust and `cargo` installed, following the instructions on https://www.rust-lang.org/tools/install

 2. Clone the repository